 Below are the available bulk discount rates for each individual item when you purchase a certain amount

-When you are looking for an outdoor doghouse guaranteed to keep your dog as warm as it has ever been, consider the Dog Den 1 doghouse.
-It is made of high-quality materials with a zinc-plated steel exterior wall, a plastic interior wall, and an insulated floor made of steel.
+When you are looking for an outdoor doghouse guaranteed to keep your dog as warm in the harshest of temps, consider the Dog Den 1 doghouse.
+If you own gun dogs or breed dogs in a kennel environment, our doghouses are the perfect solution for durable housing for your dogs.
+It is made of high-quality, heavy-duty materials with a zinc-plated steel exterior wall, a plastic interior wall, and an insulated floor made of steel.

-Super Insulation: The Dog Den has 27% more insulation than any other manufactured doghouse.
-We use one full inch of insulating foam where it is needed the most—in the ceiling.
-The insulated floor and plastic interior wall each have 3/4" of foam between two plastic layers—guaranteed to keep your dog as comfortable as possible.
+27% More Insulation: The Dog Den has 27% more insulation than any other manufactured doghouse.
+We use one full inch of insulating foam where it is needed the most—in the ceiling and the insulated floor and plastic interior wall each have 3/4" of foam between two plastic layers—guaranteed to keep your dog as comfortable as possible all year round.

 Heating Option (sold as a combo with Dog Den 1 or separately): For only an additional $99.95 you can get the wall-mounted Hound Heater Pet House Furnace.
 If you like a good bargain, visit our Dog Den 1 with Hound Heater product page and purchase the combo to save $15 on shipping!

 All Steel Exterior: Interlocking steel wall panels are impervious to chewing.
-There is nothing to rot, and it is easy to clean and disinfect.
+There is nothing to rot, and its design makes it easy to clean and disinfect.

 Removable Lid: The lid removes easily for cleaning and to change the dog bedding.